david-freistrom/OpenIPT/README.md

 Meter Data Communication IP-Telemetry (Draft E-DIN 43863-4) Implementation with Node.js

 !!!
+ This is a very unstable and not complete tested version.
+ Wrong inputs could hang-up or damage your system
-Using by your own risk !!!
+ Use it by your own risk
+!!!

 ## Install